How to Get Dead Animals Out of Your Air Ducts

 Decide If You Can Remove the Critter on Your Own

-Removing dead animals from your ductwork is not an easy job for most homeowners because the ducting is built into the walls, floors, and ceilings of your home.
-The ducting channels throughout your home like a large maze.
+Removing dead animals from your ductwork is not easy for most homeowners because the ducting is built into the walls, floors, and ceilings of your home.
+It channels throughout your home like a large maze.

-If you are able to identify where the dead rodent is located and it seems like you can get to it safely, then make sure to use a bit of caution and common sense when dealing with a decomposing animal.
-Oftentimes, dead animals carry many diseases and bacteria, so it is wise to take some precautions.
+If you can identify where the dead rodent is located and it seems like you can safely get to it, then make sure to use caution and common sense when dealing with a decomposing animal.
+Dead animals often carry many diseases and bacteria, so it is wise to take some precautions.

 Hire a Professional to Remove the Animal From your Air Ducts

-Removing rodents from your furnace ducting is no simple task and oftentimes requires homeowners to hire professional pest control, HVAC, and/or air duct technicians to remove the vermin and odors.
-When a rodent dies in your duct work it is usually in hard-to-reach places.
-These companies have the right tools and equipment to be able to identify, locate and remove the rodent from your home.
+Removing rodents from your furnace ducting is no simple task.
+It often requires homeowners to hire professional pest control, HVAC, and/or air duct technicians to remove the vermin and odors.
+When a rodent dies in your ductwork, it is usually in hard-to-reach places.
+These companies have the right tools and equipment to identify, locate, and remove the rodent from your home.

 Who to call when you have an animal in your vent?

-1. Air Duct Cleaners have all the right equipment and are generally the best suited for the job because they have cameras, an air compressor and powerful vacuums.
+- Air Duct Cleaners have all the right equipment and are generally the best suited for the job because they have cameras, an air compressor, and powerful vacuums.

-2. HVAC technicians are the professionals that built your home’s ducting system and have the expertise to find the pest but may not have the right equipment to remove the animals.
+- HVAC technicians are the professionals who built your home’s ducting system and have the expertise to find the pest but may not have the right equipment to remove the animals.

 Preventing Animals from Gaining Entry To Your Air Ducts

-After you successfully find the dead animal in your air ducts and have it successfully removed, then it’s time to take the necessary steps to keep the wildlife out of your homes ducting once and for all by locating the entry points and sealing them up for good.
+After you successfully find the dead animal in your air ducts and have it removed, it’s time to take the necessary steps to keep the wildlife out of your home’s ducting once and for all by locating the entry points and sealing them up for good.
 Otherwise, you will have an ongoing problem.

-• Check the exterior of your home for any signs of entry by animals.
-If you find any holes in the siding of your home, then have them repaired or plugged.
+- Check the exterior of your home for any signs of animal entry.
+If you find any holes in the siding, have them repaired or plugged.
 You may want to contact your local pest control company for this.
-They often include an inspection of the exterior of your home and will plug any entry points up to prevent animals from gaining entry.
+They often include an inspection of the exterior of your home and will plug any entry points to prevent animals from gaining entry.

-• Make sure you have the best dryer vent cover installed so mice and birds cannot gain entry to your dryer vent.
+- Make sure you have the best dryer vent cover installed so mice and birds cannot get into your dryer vent.